-Turkana County illustrates many of the challenges of forced displacement, urbanisation, and climate change.

-Refugees, migrating pastoralists, and other rural-urban migration for economic survival makes up the so-called 'crisis migration' in the county.
-According to the Turkana County government, increased urbanisation is driven by rural-urban migration and the 'diminishing prospects of livelihoods' from traditional pastoralism.9 Climate issues such as droughts have caused people to move to the cities in search of urban-based opportunities, especially youth.
-Young people of Turkana County increasingly migrate to urban centres in search of changing livelihoods, access to education, and trainings.
+Turkana County illustrates many of the challenges of forced displacement, urbanization, and climate change.
+Refugees, migrating pastoralists, and other rural-urban migration for economic survival make up the so-called 'crisis migration' in the county.
+According to the County Government of Turkana, increased urbanization is driven by rural-urban migration and the 'diminishing prospects of livelihoods' from traditional pastoralism.
+Climate issues, such as droughts, have caused people to move to the cities in search of urbanbased opportunities, especially youth.
+Young people of Turkana County increasingly migrate to urban centres in search of changing livelihoods, access to education, and training.